ninxsoft/Jade-CLI/README.md

 Options:
-  -h, --help           Display help / this usage message -v, --version        Display jade's version
+  -h, --help           Display help / this usage message -v, --version        Display the version of jade
   -c, --credentials    Interactively add / update username
                        and password credentials to keychain -l, --list           List all assets available to download